Power Rating of a Resistor. The power rating of a resistor is the... | Channels for Pearson+

 Power Rating of a Resistor.
-The power rating of a resistor is the maximum power the resistor can safely dissipate without too great a rise in temperature and hence damage to the resistor. (b) A 9.0-kΩ resistor is to be connected across a 120-V potential difference.
-What power rating is required?
+The power rating of a resistor is the maximum power the resistor can safely dissipate without too great a rise in temperature and hence damage to the resistor. (a) If the power rating of a 15-kΩ resistor is 5.0 W, what is the maximum allowable potential difference across the termi-nals of the resistor?

 Verified Solution